mlrun/mlrun/docs/data-management-and-versioning.md

 You can also store any related metrics by providing a dictionary in the `metrics` parameter, such as `metrics={'accuracy': 0.9}`.
 Furthermore, any additional data that you would like to store along with the model can be specified in the `extra_data` parameter.
 For example `extra_data={'confusion': confusion.target_path}`

-A convenient utility method called `eval_model_v2` is available in `mlrun.utils`
+A convenient utility method, `eval_model_v2`, which calculates mode metrics is available in `mlrun.utils`.

-See example below for a simple model trained using scikit-learn.
+See example below for a simple model trained using scikit-learn (normally, you would send the data as input to the function).
 The last 2 lines evaluate the model and log the model.

 ``` python
 from sklearn import linear_model